Gout: A New Treatment For an Old Disease

 - Patients who took pegloticase had more severe adverse side effects than those who took the placebo.

-- This may limit the usefulness of the drug to more severe cases.
+- This may limit the convenience of the drug to be able to more severe cases.

 Nathan Wei, MD FACP FACR is a nationally known board-certified rheumatologist.
-For more info: Arthritis" http://www.arthritis-treatment-and-relief.com/arthritis-treatment.html" Arthritis Treatment and Tendonitis Treatment Tips.
+For more info: Arthritis" http://www.arthritis-treatment-and-relief.com/arthritis-treatment.html" Arthritis Treatment and Tendonitis Remedy Tips.